spisupat/nonplain-11ty-website/files/index.md

   <div style="flex: 1; padding-right: 20px;">
     Hi, I’m Sashank!

     I'm a scientist with 10+ years of experience studying and mitigating the failure modes of intelligent systems.
-I'm currently a research engineer at [**atla**](https://www.atla-ai.com/), where I build frontier models to evaluate LLMs.
+I'm currently a research engineer working on AI safety at [**atla**](https://www.atla-ai.com/), where I build frontier models to evaluate LLMs.

     Previously, I was an ML scientist at [**limbic**](https://limbic.ai) building clinical AI throughout the mental healthcare pathway & ensuring its safety and reliability.
-Before that, I studied continual learning failures as a [postdoc](https://nivlab.princeton.edu/) and lapses in multimodal decisions during my [PhD](https://churchlandlab.dgsom.ucla.edu/).
+Before that, I studied continual learning failures in the [Niv lab](https://nivlab.princeton.edu/) at Princeton.

     I enjoy making music and writing [poems](https://thelemonbot.wordpress.com). email: firstname[dot]lastname[at]gmail.com